Terminnus95/numtimes/README.md

 # Numtimes
 Numtimes is a simple command-line tool written in Rust that prints out the multiplication table of a number.

+## Whats New?
+The latest release (1.1) adds the following:
+- **A new argument (--answer-only):** This argument will only print the result of every multiplication without the operation

+A full list of changes for this release and all others before can be found [here](https://github.com/Terminnus95/numtimes/blob/main/CHANGELOG.md)

 ## Installation

 ### Through crates.io